Nordix/openldap-ppolicy-pwdcheck-module/CONTRIBUTING.md

 You need to have `clang-format` installed for this to work.
 The formatting style is defined in the [.clang-format](.clang-format) file.

-Alternatively you can use the clangd extension in VS Code to format code.
+Alternatively, you can use the clangd extension in VS Code to format code.
-See the "VS Code tips" section below for instructions on setting up clangd.

-## VS Code tips
+## VS Code Tips

 For C language support in VS Code, install the [clangd extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) and [`bear`](https://github.com/rizsotto/Bear), which generates a compilation database for the clangd language server.

 To install `bear` on Ubuntu or Debian, run:

 ```